Legal, Compliance & Risk job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-05

 Career Switchers

-Best target: Switch through adjacent doors such as employee relations, policy, compliance training, contract-adjacent operations, or regulated program administration rather than jumping straight into attorney or senior compliance manager titles.
+Best target: Bridge in through employee relations, program operations, patient advocacy, or policy-coordination roles rather than jumping straight to counsel or senior compliance titles.

 Salary Reality